 George Peabody Library

-The George Peabody Library in Mount Vernon is a special collections library and contains more than 300,000 volumes.
+The Peabody Library in Mount Vernon is a special collections library containing more than 300,000 volumes.
 The collection is non-circulating, and the library is open to the public.

 George Peabody Library